Post from 2013. Updated JUne 2019.

 This knowledge of course had huge conservation implications.
 It was previously believed that there were abundant Killer Whales in the eastern North Pacific and that they all eat salmon in addition to marine mammals; rather than the reality that there are four at risk populations that are genetically and ecologically distinct:

 - 1. Bigg’s Killer Whales are marine mammal-hunters (they also eat an occasional bird and, very rarely, a terrestrial mammal).
 Because they are hunting marine mammals, they generally have to be stealthy and unpredictable (when hungry).
-The population estimate for this threatened population is 300 individuals (2017) that are more often along coastal BC, with research ongoing regarding population numbers further off the coast (see “Biggs/Transients” information at this link).
+The population estimate for this threatened population is ~304 individuals that are more often along coastal BC, with research ongoing regarding population numbers further off the coast (estimated to be at least 217 whales in 2011; see “Biggs/Transients” information at this link).
 Their behaviour has changed in recent years, as reported by colleague researchers at the Marine Education and Research Society.
 They are not so “transient” anymore.
 In some areas they are more commonly sighted than “Residents” and appear to be travelling, socializing and hunting in bigger groups.
 They also appear to be more vocal, especially after a kill.
-This may be due to changes in the location and density of their prey.
+This is believed to be due to changes in the location and density of their prey.
+More seals and sea lions means that they do not have to be as stealthy.
 Status report and further information at this link.
 Note that there are no documented incidents of Bigg’s Killer Whales in the wild ever injuring a human.

 - “Residents” are inshore fish-eating Killer Whales (ingesting an occasional squid too) and there are two distinct populations.
 The vast majority of their fish diet is salmon and of the salmon species, their absolute favourite is Chinook.
 (Their diet is also known to include lingcod, halibut, herring, squid, rockfish, flounder).
 Because salmon is so predictable (salmon return to the river of their birth to spawn and die) and because fish have very bad hearing, these populations of Killer Whales can afford to be highly vocal and use echolocation a lot.